 The drive from Regina to Calgary is an easy 7 hour and 26 minute drive in good summer weather.
 The TransCanada Highway is the shortest and easiest drive of 758.5 km.
 You will pass through Moose Jaw, Swift Current and Medicine Hat prior to heading a little further North to Calgary.
 This drive is relatively flat – but you will appreciate the beautiful pastures and ENORMOUS horizon and sky!
 Please read on to see what you will see along the way!

 This part of the journey is now sentimental for me.
 In the 1970s, my mother drove my brother and I from Ontario, through the United States, up into Regina Saskatchewan, and then along the same route to Calgary, later on to B.C., then up to Jasper Alberta and back home again.
 We visited family friends and relatives along the way.
 I have lots of memories of this trip that I wanted to share with my husband and son.
 (I have wanted to do this trip for a while, but couldn’t get anyone in the car with me!).

 Regina looks to me like a modern and well planned city.
-It has a man-made lake and park in it’s core, with museums, the legislative building as well as office buildings built around it.
+It has a man-made lake and park (Wascana Park) in its’ core, with museums, the legislative building as well as office buildings built around it.
 It also has the ring road by-pass for traffic management.
 We got a quick glimpse of this very pretty city before we headed off – but no photo opportunity this morning.
 I told myself that many of the buildings were still closed due to the pandemic anyway.